-It is also a very extensive and wide beach to the north so it is ideal to enjoy this phenomenon.
-In addition, the compositions are endless since not only do we have the western rocky area, but to the northeast we find a coarse beach of fine white sand that we could see covered with the first snowflakes of the year.
+It is also a very wide and extensive beach to the north, making it ideal for enjoying this phenomenon.
+The compositions for photography are endless – in the western parts we can find rocky areas, and northern parts we can find fine white sand covered with the first snowflakes of the year.

-However, visiting it during the day did not meet our expectations, due to the strong gusts of wind that occur on this shore.
-Even so we could find the curious heart-shaped stone that is distinctive of this beach.
+Visiting this beach during the day did not meet our expectations due to the strong gusts of wind that occurred on this shore.
+Even so, we found the curious heart-shaped stone that is distinctive to this beach.

-The beach of Haukland is the pure Arctic Caribbean.
-Its calm turquoise waters and fine white sand invite you to immerse yourself if it were not for the polar temperatures of the winter months.
-From this beach we saw a spectacular sunset hiding the sun between the vertical rock walls.
+The beach of Haukland is the Caribbean of the Arctic.
+Its calm, turquoise waters and fine white sand invite you to immerse yourself within, if only it isn’t at polar temperatures of the winter months.
+From this beach, we saw a spectacular sunset hiding the sun between the vertical rock walls.